msacchi/msacchi.github.io/index.md

 - Machine learning for seismic processing and imaging

 If you are interested in MSc/PhD or postdoctoral work related to these topics,
 feel free to contact me by email.

 ---

-## News

-- 2025 – Developing Julia-based teaching material for **Computational Physics (PHYS 420/580)**.
-- 2025 – Ongoing projects on FWI, tensor methods for seismic reconstruction, and diffusion-based models for 3D data processing.
-- 2024–2025 – Several papers under review on sparsity-promoting reconstruction, tensor networks, and diffusion models for seismic data.

-*(More detailed news can go here as you like.)*

----